indolering/blang/README.md

 License Superiority
 -------------------
 📀Blang.js🍭 is available under the Microsoft Public License.
-While we would prefer to use the Microsoft Limited Reciprocal License (Ms-LRL), the open source mob has forced us to adopt an Open Source certified license, the best of which is the MS-PL.
+While we would prefer to use the Microsoft Limited Reciprocal License (Ms-LRL), the Open Source mob has forced us to adopt an Open Source certified license.

 Divine Authority
 ----------------